-- Inadequate and at some places lack of isolation units at health facilities and at points of entry in the regions. - The COVID-19 rapid response team inadequately staffed - Unavailability of probes and primers for NIP laboratory to start testing for Seasonal Influenza (H1N1) from beginning May 2020. - Inadequate swabs for Covid-19 - Regions need training addressing all pillars of the response team.
+- Inadequate and at some places lack of isolation units at health facilities and at points of entry in the regions. - Unavailability of probes and primers for NIP laboratory to start testing for Seasonal Influenza (H1N1) from beginning May 2020. - Inadequate swabs for Covid-19 (despite receiving swabs from Jack Ma Foundation which are not suitable for nasopharyngeal swabbing) - · Regions need training addressing all pillars of the response team.